jazho76/shellwebsite/README.md

 3. Edit each `src/plugins/me/*.ts` — swap in your bio, links, etc.
 4. Pick a default theme in `src/themes/index.ts` (`DEFAULT_THEME`).
 5. Optional: rebrand `src/system.ts`

 ---

+## Make it weird

+Half the fun of shipping a shell site is leaving your own trail.
+Drop files into existing mounts with `vfs.appendDir` (see `src/plugins/me/about.ts`), or register a new mount for a whole new tree (see `src/plugins/root.ts`).
+Hidden files, fake logs, gated commands, unreachable-looking scripts.
+It's your shell.

+---